aboobackerhm/Cake-E-Commerce-/README.md

 ** project Name
-MR CAKE
+-MR CAKE

 ** Description
-This project is an e-commerce web application built using django and postgre sql
+-This project is an e-commerce web application built using django and postgre sql

 ** Features
 - User authentication (login/signup)